-Permanent threshold shift.
+Permanent threshold shift

 This condition is in response to the permanently unprotected or insufficiently protected loud sustained noise levels.
 The damage created is the irreversible reduction in nerve impulses sent to the brain which leads to the inability to hear at certain frequency levels, typically 4000hz.

-Noise Induced hearing loss.
+Noise Induced hearing loss

 Although not total deafness, the ability to hear clearly is significantly reduced due to irreversible damage to the hair cells within the cochlear.

-The same as the acute Tinnitus but permanent and very unpleasant, often leading to mental health instability and conditions such as depression or even suicide.
+This chronic condition is the same as the acute Tinnitus but permanent and very unpleasant, often leading to mental health instability and conditions such as depression or even suicide.